dviedma/FunCarousel/README.md

 - Images or HTML code on the slides
 - Parallax effect
 - Multiple setups: 1 slide per screen + 1 slide shift, 3 slides per screen + 3 slides shift, etc.
 - Multiple slides in one page

+v1.1 Changelog:
+- Use of CSS3 animations when available
+- Returning 'this.each...' for chainability as outlined by jQuery's plugin guideline
+- Display controls only if numSlides > numSlidesPerScreen
+- CSS layout issues in IE8 fixed
+- JS error in IE7 fixed